 I tried it and it didn’t work… How many times have I heard it from caregivers when I asked if they used the X, Y, Z method.
-This applies to all BATs, CATs as well as methods for learning retrieve, heelwork or recall.
+This applies to all BATs, CATs, as well as methods for learning, retrieve, heelwork or recall.
 Why are known and established methods not working?
+They forgot about modifications in training!

 I learned to ask about one more thing when handlers told me that method XYZ didn’t work, that he tried them all, but they were all ineffective.
 I specifically ask: how exactly did the training look like.
 Very often it turns out that the handler: